nvmnghia/nm_mat1099/assignments/implementations/chapter 2/README.md

-                            override params in the format param=value, see function.py or -i for params' names to override --latex, -l           print iteration data as LaTeX tabular -t num_table          split iteration data into tables and display side by side, must be used with -l, default 1 table --verbose, -v         show log
+                            override params in the format param=value, see function.py or -i for params' names to override --latex, -l           print iteration data as LaTeX tabular -t num_table          split iteration data into tables and display side by side, must be used with -l, default 1 table --decimal_places decimal_places, -d decimal_places
+                            number of decimal places when printing (not affecting accuracy), default to 5 --verbose, -v         show log
       --info, -i            show info and required params of the method and quit
     ```